Dreamy, creamy stovetop rice pudding. This is the best.

 - Stir 3/4 of the raisins into the arborio rice pudding, and reserve the rest to garnish, along with a bit of orange zest

-If you love rice pudding, you’ll also love:
+If you love this rice pudding recipe, you’ll also love:

 Creamy Stovetop Arborio Rice Pudding